magnusstubman/liveblogging/webrebels/live.md

 Work on things immediately when you have an idea..
 You are motivated when you have an idea, and it will probably go awawy if you sit on it too long.

+How do you get time?
+Live cheaply.... i guess?